EBIBioStudies/BioStd-Backend/README.md

 ## Getting Started

 ### Dependencies
-In order to build and execute the application in your local environment it's necessary to have the following dependencies installed
+In order to build and execute the application in your local environment, it's necessary to have the following dependencies installed:
-* Java SDK (at least version 8)
+* Java SDK (version 8 at least)
 * Gradle 4.7
 * Docker